XpiritCommunityEvents/HOL/settinguprepository.md

-# Migrating your repository from Azure Devops
+# Migrating your repository from Azure DevOps
 This hands-on lab has the goal to show you how you can migrate an existing Azure DevOps git repository to GitHub.
-This is the first step that needs to be finished fo all the other labs to succeed.
+This is the first step that needs to be finished for all the other labs to succeed.

 For this bootcamp, we have prepared a public Azure DevOps repository for you and created a private GitHub repository for you.